gaborturu/aqua-gas-monitor/README.md

 To ensure accurate readings, calibrate the sensors as follows:

 1. **Prepare the Environment**:
    - Place the device in a well-ventilated area with known atmospheric conditions (e.g., outdoors).
+Wait at least 20 minutes to make sure that the gas inside the sensors are equilibrated with the air.
+Adjust the O2 and CO2 levels in the CalibrateSensors() function if necessary.

 2. **Start Calibration**:
    - Press and hold the calibration button (the onboard flash button on `GPIO 0`) for at least 2 seconds.